rkulla/dotfiles/README.md

 Note that the comments in the raycast/scripts/remoclipbo.sh file seem to be required, and/or restart Raycast, before it will detect the script.
 It will then show the script under `Settings>Extensions>Script Commands` so you can add a hotkey to it.
 I map it to HYPER+C

 Note: There's need to run 'Create Script Command' unless wanting to publish it publicly
-Note: ~/bin/remoclipbo can be found in my-bin-dir-scripts backups.
+Note: remoclipbo can be found on my github at [https://github.com/rkulla/remoclipbo](https://github.com/rkulla/remoclipbo)

 #### Snippets: